astampoulis/makam-paper-funpearl/makamcode/02-presummary.md

-# In which our readers we get a premonition of things to come
+# In which our readers get a premonition of things to come

 \identNormal